mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 \tag{1.1}
 $$

 We can rephrase the rule as "Decide on 'target' if the likelihood ratio for 'target' is greater than the cost-adjusted ratio of prior probabilities".
 The rule neatly separates the ratio of likelihoods (on the left) from the characteristics of a particular application (on the right).
-From now, I will call these characteristics application parameters as in the NIST SRE literature.
+From now, I will call these characteristics application types to follow the NIST SRE terminology.

 The left-hand side of the rule depends on the likelihood ratio that was learnt from a sample of data.
 This ratio tells us how much more or less likely an observed $x$ value is when it's generated by $\omega_1$ vs the alternative state.
 This relationship can be learnt from any dataset, no matter the prior probability $p(\omega_0)$.
 The right-hand side does not depend on instance data, it depends on the application-wide characteristics - target prevalence and error costs.
 It is a threshold above which we should choose $\alpha_1$ and that same threshold is used for every new instance.

-The previous example with equal priors and the error rate objective corresponds to application parameters $p(\omega_1)=0.5; Cmiss=Cfa=1$.
+The previous example with equal priors and the error rate objective corresponds to application parameters $p(\omega_1)=0.5; \text{Cmiss}=\text{Cfa}=1$.
 The error rate is the average risk when the two types of misclassification have the same cost (Cmiss=Cfa=1).
 The corresponding threshold of 1.0 matches our intuition to choose $\alpha_1$ when $x$ is to the right of the vertical line.

 Higher $p(\omega_1)$ and/or higher Cmiss would increase the decision region for $\alpha_1$ by moving the decision cut-off to the left.
 If the cost of misclassifying targets gets bigger, or if there are more targets than non-targets, then we should lean more towards $\omega_1$.